casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/full-installation-tutorial.md

 ### Querying the Account State

-Run the following command and supply the path to your public key in hexadecimal format to get the account hash, if you don't have it already.
+Run the following command and supply the path to your public key in hexadecimal format to get the account hash if you don't have it already.

 ```bash
 casper-client account-address --public-key "[PATH_TO_PUBLIC_KEY_HEX]"